The Doppler effect

 Doppler shift, and Doppler distortion of the modulation

-The result of this complex scenario is both Doppler shift and Doppler distortion such as experienced during a radio aurora.
-The frequency shift is obvious on the waterfall display of the radio, and the distortion is obvious in the recovered audio.
+The result of this complex scenario is both Doppler shift and Doppler spread.
+The frequency shift may be obvious on the waterfall display of the radio, and the spread may be obvious in the recovered audio or data.

-The Doppler and multi-path are also obvious when sending CW during an aurora where the CW is detected as a burst of noise.
+The Doppler shift and spread are obvious when sending CW during a radio aurora where the CW is detected as a burst of noise.

 Accounting for the Doppler effect

 Doppler shift is often accounted for by adjusting the receiver frequency.
 In EME this can be done automatically from astronomical data given the Moon’s speed and direction.
-In the case of an aurora, it’s done manually by ear.
+When working stations during an aurora, it’s done manually by ear.